 TaaU in the hands of Professional Translators

-A recent study released by Memsource shows the performance of two popular TaaU services, Google Translate and Microsoft’s Hub Translator.
+A study released by Memsource in June 2016 showed the performance of two popular TaaU services, Google Translate and Microsoft’s Hub Translator.

 According to this table, when professionals used TaaU services, 5%-20% of the suggestions were “good enough to simply use them as final translation without any changes.”
 Look closer at the table.
 You’ll see only 2 of 25 score over 10%.
 The remaining 23 average well below that.

 I have two issues here.
 Firstly, I’ve never been an advocate of a good enough standard.
 What happens when good enough isn’t correct?